Previous Page Next Page

 • The reason the actions were unsuccessful.

-• The justification for using the Administrative Closure code in the IMPACT system.
+• The justification for using the Administrative Closure code in IMPACT.

 The alleged perpetrator is no longer in a position to perpetrate abuse, neglect, or financial exploitation against the client.
 The client is not being abused, neglected, or financially exploited and is not at risk in the foreseeable future.

-The APS specialist, in consultation with the supervisor, determines whether the alleged perpetrator will have, in the foreseeable future, the type of access to the client that provides the opportunity to perpetrate ongoing abuse, neglect, or financial exploitation.
+The APS specialist determines whether the alleged perpetrator will have, in the foreseeable future, the type of access to the client that provides the opportunity to perpetrate ongoing abuse, neglect, or financial exploitation.

 If it is determined the intake will not be investigated and the case will be closed using the Administrative Closure code, the APS specialist documents a detailed explanation regarding that decision in IMPACT.